arcadeJHS/ai-search-sveltekit/README.md

 ## Technologies

-- Svelte/Vite to develop and build web components
+- Svelte/Vite to develop and build/deploy web components
 - Sveltestrap as components library (only if and when required)
 - Bootstrap 5 for styles (only if and when required)
 - CSS modules (https://github.com/css-modules/css-modules/tree/master) for defininig scoped and reusable css rules